-Cyclerion was incorporated in the Commonwealth of Massachusetts on September 6, 2018 for the purpose of holding Ironwood's sGC business in connection with the separation described in this information statement.
-The contribution of this business to Cyclerion is occurring over a period of time prior to the distribution, and Cyclerion will have no operations prior to such contribution.
-At the time of the distribution, the address of Cyclerion's principal executive offices will be 301 Binney Street, Cambridge, MA 02142.
-Cyclerion's telephone number will be 857-327-8778.
-Cyclerion will also maintain a website at www.cyclerion.com.
+We were incorporated in the Commonwealth of Massachusetts on September 6, 2018 for the purpose of holding Ironwood's sGC business in connection with the separation described in this prospectus.
+The contribution of this business to us occurred over a period of time prior to the distribution, and we had no operations prior to such contribution.
+Our principal executive offices are located at 301 Binney Street, Cambridge, MA 02142.
+Our telephone number is 857-327-8778.
+You can access our website at www.cyclerion.com.
+Information on, and which can be accessed through, our website is not incorporated in, and does not form a part of, this prospectus.